Rise to Success: Career Highlights of Tina Smith

 January 5, 2015: Took Office as Lieutenant Governor

-On January 5, 2015, Tina Smith took office as lieutenant governor of Minnesota.
+On January 5, 2015, Tina Smith took office as Lieutenant Governor of Minnesota.

-2015: Served as Lieutenant Governor
+2015: Became Lieutenant Governor of Minnesota

 March 2017: Announced She Would Not Run for Governor